madbomb122/Win10Script/README.md

 This script originally created by https://github.com/Disassembler0/Win10-Initial-Setup-Script/

-This script is a Modded version of the 2.0 script. <br />
+This script is a Modded version of the 2.0 script by Disaseembler0. <br />
-The script has added items with an easier way to change settings
+The script has added items with an easier way to change preferences.

 ## Usage
 edit the file<br />